citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/release/execution.md

     where the release will be sent to the test phase;

--   If you want to save only the logged release information and keep the current job, click on the *Save and Keep the Current Task* button*;*
+-   If you want to save only the logged release information and keep the current job, click on the *Save and Keep the Current Task* button;

--   In both cases prior to clicking the *Save *button the date, time and user will be stored automatically for a future audit.
+-   In both cases prior to clicking the *Save* button the date, time and user will be stored automatically for a future audit.